axkit/bitset/README.md

 ## Features

-	•	Create BitSet: Initialize a new bitset with a specified size or from a hexadecimal or binary string.
+- Create BitSet: Initialize a new bitset with a specified size or from a hexadecimal or binary string.
-	•	Set/Unset Bits: Set or unset bits at specified positions.
+- Set/Unset Bits: Set or unset bits at specified positions.
+- Check Bits: Check if specific bits are set, using both All and Any rules.
-	•	Check Bits: Check if specific bits are set, using both All and Any rules.
+- Check Bits: Check if specific bits are set, using both All and Any rules.
-	•	Convert to String: Convert the bitset to hexadecimal or binary string formats.
+- Convert to String: Convert the bitset to hexadecimal or binary string formats.
-	•	Clone: Create a deep copy of an existing bitset.
+- Clone: Create a deep copy of an existing bitset.

 ## Examples